mtpan/LASO/README.md

 - I don't plan ahead for future activities
 - People say I'm easily distracted

-Answers choices are Never, Sometimes, and Often.
+Answer choices are Never, Sometimes, and Often.

 - Based on the original BRIEF, the BRIEF-A includes 75 items within nine nonoverlapping theoretically and empirically derived clinical scales: Inhibit, Self-Monitor, Plan/Organize, Shift, Initiate, Task Monitor, Emotional Control, Working Memory, and Organization of Materials.
 - Useful for a wide variety of developmental, systemic, neurological, and psychiatric disorders such as attention disorders, learning disabilities, autism spectrum disorders, traumatic brain injury, multiple sclerosis, depression, mild cognitive impairment, dementias, and schizophrenia.

 ![](https://github.com/mtpan/LASO/blob/master/Brief_CAPE_Corr.png)

+### ISEL (Interpersonal Support Eavluation List)

+1/16/20 finished scoring it (baseline)!

+Sample questions include:
+- If I wanted to go on a trip for a day (e.g., to the mountains, beach, or country), I would have a hard time finding someone to go with me.
+- I feel that there is no one I can share my most private worries and fears with.
+- If I was stranded 10 miles from home, there is someone I could call who would come and get me.

+Answer choices are Definitely True, Probably True, Definitely False, Probably False.

 ### PSQI (Pittusburgh Sleep Quality Index)
-### ISEL (Interpersonal Support Eavluation List)

 ### CTQ (childhood trauma)
 ### NSSE (the National Survey of Student Engagement)